-A student is considered tardy if he/she is not in his/her 1st period class when the tardy bell (8:20 a.m.) rings; and he/she must obtain a tardy excuse from the attendance office before reporting to his/her 1st period classroom.
+A student is considered tardy if they are not in their 1^{st} period class when the tardy bell (8:20 a.m.) rings; they must obtain a tardy excuse from the attendance office before reporting to their 1^{st} period classroom.
 The following consequences will be taken with the accumulation of the third and subsequent tardies to school: